Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 *this page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 I recently shared this fun Eggplant Eel Unagi recipe over on TikTok, and included it in a YouTube video sharing everything I ate in a week.
-It was a fun, experimental meal I cooked up in my little Amsterdam Airbnb and it was surprisingly easy and successful.
-You really only need 4 ingredients to make this tender, faux eel smothered in a delicious unagi sauce.
+You really only need 5 ingredients to make this tender, faux eel smothered in a delicious unagi sauce.
 In my opinion, unagi is all about the sauce, which is actually very easy to make both vegan and gluten free.
 Eggplant is both meaty and soft enough to serve as the perfect faux eel so when paired together, you get a very realistic experience.

 You can enjoy this Eggplant Eel Unagi over rice, donburi style (Japanese rice bowl), or chop into small pieces to create nigiri (sushi pieces).
 If you’re not a fan of eggplant, you can also just make the sauce and enjoy it with… well everything!
 It’s absolutely delicious, trust me.
-The best thing about this recipe is that you are guaranteed to save some money.
-Just think about it.
-Eggplant versus eel.
-Yup!
-This recipe is vegan, gluten free,refined sugar free and oil free.
+This eel unagi recipe is vegan, gluten free and can be made refined sugar free and oil free.

 What’s in this Eggplant Eel Unagi?